Larsende/Agility2020-tcpdump/class1/module1/low-details.rst

 7.5.
 Notice the Ingress value is True (IN).
 This is from the perspective of the F5.
 The traffic is inbound to the F5.

 7.6.
-The low details also give the Slot value (always be 1 for an appliance).
+The low details also gives the Slot value (always be 1 for an appliance).
 The TMM number in the image is 3.

 7.7.
 The most important value here is the VIP.
 In this case it is the /Common/hackazon.f5demo.com_http_vs.
 Notice this is the port 80 VIP for this particular destination IP.
 The VIP is configured with a redirect to SSL.